kynlux/fuzzy/README.md

 i will try do best things to game to make it funny

 ### Custom maps
-if you want to play custom maps, you just insert custom map file in `charts` folder next to game executable
+you can play custom maps by inserting map file in `charts` folder next to game executable

-for those who willing to create own maps, you can check EXAMPLE_OF_CHART.txt in base_maps.zip to learn how to create maps
+to create your own maps, you have `EXAMPLE_OF_CHART.txt` in `base_maps.zip` that guide you with basics of creating maps